algorandfoundation/docs/docs/feature-guides/accounts.md

 Multisignature accounts are a logical representation of an ordered set of addresses with a threshold and version.
 Multisignature accounts can perform the same operations as other accounts, including sending transactions and participating in consensus.
 The address for a multisignature account is essentially a hash of the _ordered_ list of accounts, the threshold and version values.
 The threshold determines how many signatures are required to process any transaction from this multisignature account.

-!!! tip
-	You can use the fact that order matters to generate multiple addresses that can be signed by the same set of keys.

-Other Features:

 Multisignature accounts cannot nest other multisignature accounts.

 When creating a multisignature account with Address A, Address B, and Address C will not produce the same address as one with Address B, Address A, and Address C, however signing a multisignature transaction does not require any specific order.